e-clearing-net/OCHP/OCHP.md

- new             |  A new CDR before upload to the CHS. accepted        |  An uploaded CDR was accepted by the CHS as plausible. rejected        |  The checked CDR again rejected by the CHS and is to be archived. owner declined  |  The CDR was declined by the owner (EVSP). approved        |  The CDR was approved by the owner (EVSP).
+ new             |  A new CDR before upload to the CHS. accepted        |  An uploaded CDR was accepted by the CHS as plausible. rejected        |  The checked CDR again rejected by the CHS and is to be archived. declined	 |  The CDR was declined by the owner (EVSP). approved        |  The CDR was approved by the owner (EVSP). revised	 |  The CDR was revised by the CPO and uploaded again.
+Only previously accepted or declined CDRs can be revised. cleared	 |
+ rated		 |

 ### CDRInfo *class*